HeLad0X/mnist_custom_neural/README.md

 - `src/utils.py`: Utility functions for data preprocessing and other helper functions.
 - `requirements.txt`: List of required Python packages.
 - `data/`: Directory to store the MNIST dataset.
-- `src/train_tensor`: File with script that implements tensorflow and checks the accuracy of the dataset for cross validation.
+- `src/train_tensor`: File with a script that implements tensorflow and checks the accuracy of the dataset for cross-validation.
+- `startup_script.sh`: File with a script that creates an env in the current directory and installs all the required Python libraries and the MNIST dataset.

 ## Contributing